wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes_details/22-16/provd_plugins_python3.md

   	return DeviceSupport.IMPROBABLE
   ```

+Other changes from Python 2 to 3 include:

-- Remove the unicode string prefixes.
+- Removing the unicode string prefixes.
 Strings in Python 3 are unicode by default.
-- Remove the `object` inheritance.
+- Removing the `object` inheritance.
 It is implicit in Python 3.

-To see how a provisioning plugin is developed, you can read the
+To see how a provisioning plugin is developed and some examples, you can read the
 [guide on developing a plugin](https://wazo-platform.org/uc-doc/contributors/provisioning/developing_plugins).

 ## Replace the plugin used by the affected devices by a newer version